bahamat/docker-cfengine-policy-hub/README.md

 When the container starts it will:

+* install the necessary packages for its platform
 * generate keys if they don't already exist
 * bootstrap to itself
 * run `cf-agent`